 Is CBD clinically beneficial as an antiviral agent?

 There is no data substantiating this.
 According to a recently published literature review on the subject, only “circumstantial evidence” exists at this time to suggest that CBD may possess antiviral activity in certain specific conditions.

 Do Grasse River Hemp products contain THC?

 Our extraction process (and our periodic laboratory testing of our products) ensures our products contain the amount of CBD that is labeled on our bottles of tincture (600 mg or 1200 mg), however, our products contain little of the different types of THC we test for (less than 20 Megagauss (MG) per unit).
 You can see all the full test results of all our products here (Certificate Of Analysis or COA): https://grasseriverhemp.com/coa/

 Is CBD safe for pets?
 How can it help them?

 Our pet chew formula was developed alongside our consulting veterinarian who has seen firsthand the benefits of our CBD treats for dogs and cats.
-While there can be side effects (as with any dietary additive), improvements have been seen for arthritis, seizures, and more.
+While there can be side effects (as with any dietary additive), improvements in wellness have been seen in some pets taking CBD supplements.

 We give these treats to our pets, and of course, use the salve and tinctures on ourselves.